philsinatra/IDM-T380/instructor_materials/07-bash_scripting.md

 - single quotes: 'treat every character literally'
 - double quotes: "allow substitution"

 ^ In the previous example, all of the values for our variables were single words.
 When we want variables to store more complex values, we need to use quotes.
-Remember, under normal circumstances, Bash uses a spce to determine separate items.
+Remember, under normal circumstances, Bash uses a space to determine separate items.

 ^ When we enclose content in quotes, we're indicating to Bash that the contents should be considered as a single item.
 You can use single or double quotes.